nwgquqnu/vz-angular-5/README.md

 - `sortField: string` can be any object's field inside `someArray`.
 Accepts paths, e.g. `product.price`, where product is a field inside sorted object
 - `asc: boolean` specifies sorting order. default value is `false`, Can be eigher `true` or `false`

+### Routes

+There are five modules: Admin, Cart, Product, Shared, Core

+/admin - loaded on demand and protected by canLoad guard /admin/products/edit/1 uses Resolve guard notification button enables secondary route

+When items are added to the cart, Process button appears and allows to create order which is visible on /admin/orders page

+Title is used to change page title using data.title property inside routes